Frequently Asked Questions

 Financial aid is paid directly to the university to cover the cost of tuition.
 Any funds that remain after tuition is paid are credited back to you and may be used for any additional educational expenses incurred in pursuit of your college degree or certificate, including: university fees; housing expenses; school supplies; computer equipment purchase or rental; software; or, even dependent child care expenses.

 Will I receive a 1098 tax form?

-The university provides 1098-T (IRS tuition statement) tax forms annually in January to students who had qualified tuition and related expenses from the previous taxable year on their student account.
+The university provides 1098-T (IRS tuition statement) tax forms annually in January to students who had payments received for qualified tuition and related expenses from the previous taxable year on their student account.
 You may receive a 1098-T if you:

-- Have courses for academic credit, and you are a U.S. citizen or resident alien.
+- Have payments on your student account for eligible courses for academic credit and you are a U.S. citizen or resident alien.

-- Had military or federal tuition assistance during the previous tax year.
+- Had payments for military or federal tuition assistance during for qualified tuition and related expenses for the previous tax year.

-- Experience changes in the current tax year for tuition or grants billed from the previous tax year.
+- Experience changes in the current tax year for payments or grants for qualified tuition and related expenses for the previous tax year.

 Visit Help Center for More